Khalil Ramos: Covers

-Khalil Ramos became popular recently due to his viral cover songs.
-Most of these covers are courtesy of his guesting in the radio program The Roadshow on Wish 107.5 last 2016.
-Some of these covers include the Iris which had already reached a million views and counting.
-Due to his popularity, the radio station took him as a guest again for the second time last January 2017.
-Last September 2019, Ramos, together with partner Gabbi Garcia, performed their rendition of Pagtingin by Ben&Ben which had reached nearly 1.5 million views in YouTube.
+Ramos became popular due to his viral cover songs.
+Most of these covers were courtesy of his guesting on the radio program The Roadshow on Wish 107.5 in 2016.
+Some of these covers include "Iris" (originally by Goo Goo Dolls).
+Due to his popularity, he guested again on the radio station for the second time in January 2017.
+In September 2019, Ramos, together with partner Gabbi Garcia, performed their rendition of "Pagtingin" by Ben&Ben.